getcarina/carina-jobs/sr-software-developer.md

 - TLS certificate knowledge

 ### If you are:
-- Excited about the prospect of working with container technologies
+- Excited about container technologies and microservices architecture
 - Are a strong software developer with solid Linux engineering skills
 - Interested in working remotely while contributing to team goals